 Imperial units system

-This article explores the Imperial units system, its origin, history, common usage in the UK, and whether or not it is practiced in countries like the United Arab Emirates.
-We’ll also explain important Imperial terms such as the “long ton”, and how these units compare to kilograms in the Metric system.
+This article explores the United Kingdom’s unit system, its origin, history, common usage in the UK, and whether or not it is practiced in countries We’ll also explain important Imperial terms and how these units compare to kilograms.

 lbs imperial units scale